nihilistkitten/walk-thru-it/README.md

 There are also several pieces of debugging code commented out; for example, displaying "obscured" lines in red instead of not displaying them, displaying the midpoints and intersection points (these were correct), etc.

+### Addendum: Performance Optimizations

+At some point, we tried to implement this with a priority queue, as well as faster linear algebraic intersection calculations, to try to make the rendering faster.
+This work is saved in a separate branch.
+It didn't work, likely because of the same issues we still have with part four, and we chose to simplify it in order to make it easier to debug.
+As a result, the current implementation does not use the performance optimizations, but instead uses the geometric approach we've discussed in class.